Fraunhofer-FIT-DSAI/drk-information-model/vocabs/README.md

 # Controlled Vocabularies for Representing Enumerations

-- For modeling Enumerations (ENUMs) in semantic metadata schemas (and later using them while instantiating these metadata models in the DRK Knowledge Graph), it would be preferable use URIs from existing controlled vocabularies ( preferably standard-based), instead of plain string literals.
+- For modeling Enumerations (ENUMs) in semantic metadata schemas (and later using them while instantiating these metadata models in the DRK Knowledge Graph), it is preferable use URIs from existing controlled vocabularies ( preferably standard-based), instead of plain string literals.
 - In case there are no existing vocabularies for a given ENUM-type, new ones can be created and defined under the DRK IM's vocabulary namespace: `http://w3id.org/drk/vocabs/`